CaldeCrack/CC3002-Metodologias-de-Diseno-y-Programacion/README.md

 ![State Diagram](docs/diagrama-estados.png)

 ### Implementation
-First I designed the state diagram so with it I made the implementation of the state classes and controller of the game.
+First I designed the state diagram, and with it, I made the implementation of the state classes and controller of the game making use of the state pattern.

 ![http://creativecommons.org/licenses/by/4.0/](https://i.creativecommons.org/l/by/4.0/88x31.png)